pshempel/ansible-role-proxmox-vm-from-template/README.md

 - Ansible 2.9 or higher.
 - Access to a Proxmox VE cluster with necessary privileges.
 - Proxmox API tokens for authentication with appropriate permissions.
+- Proxmox VM template with tags assigned to it.

 ## Role Variables: